cdmoeser/Lidar2CanopyMetrics/READMEFIRST.txt

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 %% DESCRIPTION
-%   These scripts calculates forest canopy structure metrics and density from high
+%   These scripts calculate forest canopy structure metrics and density from high
 %   resolution LiDAR point cloud data of forest canopy.

 % The scripts that estimate canopy structure metrics relates to research published as